Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Admission requirements

-• Applicants must be between 17-21 years of age.
+• Applicants must be between 17 to 21 years of age.

 • Applicants must be a high school graduate from a Nova Scotia Regional Centre of Education.

-• High School Graduation Diploma, including a transcript that indicates Individual Program Plan (IPP) designated credit(s) in any Grade 12 course or your highest Math course.
+• A High School Graduation Diploma is required, including a transcript that indicates Individual Program Plan (IPP) and (IEP) designated credit(s) in any Grade 12 course or your highest Math course.

-• For IPPs in Social Development or Life Skills, a copy of the IPP must be included with the application.
-A completed Achieve referral form (PDF 95KB).
+• For IPPs in Social Development or Life Skills, a copy of the IPP must be included with a completed Achieve referral form (PDF 95KB).

 • Interview – applicants will be required to participate in an interview at the campus.
 There are two purposes for the interview.
 One is to help applicants gain an understanding of the knowledge, skills and abilities required for participation in the program.
 The second, is to give applicants an opportunity to meet with program staff and, together, determine if the program is a good fit.
 Please review our detailed interview and application requirements (PDF 615KB).